 Excessive worrying marks one of the standard symptoms of an anxiety disorder.
 This worrying is mostly disproportionate to the event that triggers it and often occurs as a reaction to everyday situations.
 For worrying to be considered a sign of an anxiety disorder, it should have occurred on most days within six months and become challenging to effectively control.
 It must also be intrusive and severe such that it makes it difficult or altogether impossible to handle your everyday tasks.
 Excessive worrying is mostly seen in people below 65 years, those of low socioeconomic status, and singles.

 When you are anxious, a part of your sympathetic nervous system will overwork.
 This effect starts a cascade of effects all over your body including sweaty palms, a dry mouth, and a racing pulse.
 The effects are a natural response of the brain when it believes you are in danger and prepares the body to respond to a threat.
 Though helpful in real danger, these effects are debilitating when they are disproportionate to the threat you are facing.
-Moreover, most people that suffer an anxiety disorder do not decrease their arousal after getting agitated as fast as others.
+Moreover, most people that suffer from an anxiety disorder do not decrease their arousal after getting agitated as fast as others.
 This causes their bodies to be in a state of arousal throughout and depletes their body reserves.

 Restlessness is a common sign of anxiety in teens and kids.
 When feeling restless, most people will report an uncomfortable desire to move or a feeling of being ‘’on edge’’.
 In fact, in a study conducted on kids, 74% of the subjects reported restlessness as their primary anxiety symptom.
 If you have been dealing with restlessness for most days for over six months, this might be a pointer to an anxiety disorder.